djewsbury/XLE/setup-windows.md

 * There's some options for configurability in the cmake cache variables (such as what GFXAPIs to compile in, etc).
 You can search for "XLE_" in the cmake cache variables UI in vscode to get a list of them.
 Recommended settings are just:
 * XLE_VULKAN_ENABLE ON
 * XLE_DXCOMPILER_DIR & XLE_COMPRESSONATOR_DIR set appropriately (see above)
+* once you've gotten CMakeUserPresets.json right, it's a good idea to completely delete your "build" output folder and start from complete scratch

+** Note that cmake can be extremely temperamental and issue prone! **
+    If you run into unexpected issues, they can sometimes be solved by completely deleting the "build" folder output (ie, even a clean rebuild is not enough)